microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 This study describes contrast-enhanced microCT-based visualization of vasculature within bone tissue in small and large animal models, also in the vicinity of the metal implants.
 We present simultaneous microvascular and bone imaging in murine tibia, a murine bone metastatic model, the pulp chamber, gingiva, and periodontal ligaments.
-In a large animal model (minipig), we perform visualization and segmentation of different tissue types and vessels in the hemimandible containing metal implants.
+In a large animal model (minipig), we performed visualization and segmentation of different tissue types and vessels in the hemimandible containing metal implants.
 We further demonstrate the potential of dual-energy imaging in distinguishing bone tissue from the applied contrast agents.

-This work introduces a non-destructive approach for 3D imaging of vasculature within soft and hard tissues near metal implants in a large animal model.
+This work introduces an imaging approach for non-destructive, high-resolution 3D visualization of vasculature within soft and hard tissues near metal implants in a large animal model, overcoming artifacts common in conventional microCT.

 ## Introduction {.page_break_before}